SAP-samples/teched2023-DA261/exercises/GettingStarted/README.md

 # **Getting Started**

-**Objective:** Before we get begin the exercises, we will show you how to get started in SAP Analytics Cloud and ensure that you are ready for the exercises.
+**Objective:** Learn basic navgiation within SAP Analtyics Cloud, and copy the necessary content in preparation for the upcoming exercises.

 **Estimated Time:** 5 min